TELEPHONE No. 164 | |||||||

 To be honest they do not often go wrong.
 The normal problems found with them are:-

 To remove, use a drawing pin and push into the hole under pressure (choose a pin that does not have the centre pin showing on the back - there is a danger of this being pushed out due to pressure!).
+A pin badge could also be used.
 This pushes one of the metal lug inwards and allows the mouthpiece to be unscrewed anticlockwise.
 The Microphone Inset will drop out exposing the screw terminals for the handset cord.
 To assemble, insert the Transmitter and then locate the mouthpiece, ensuring that the hole is close to the handset handle, push down and then rotate clockwise until the spring locates.
-Once located try turning anticlockwise to make sure the spring clip prevents removal. |
+Once located try turning anticlockwise to make sure the spring clip prevents removal.
+If the mouthpiece can be moved anticlockwise then bend the lug slightly outwards.

 |||||||

-Last revised: January 01, 2021FM |
+Last revised: August 17, 2025FM |